 Your doctor may also measure the crown to rump measurements with the foetal pole as a basis to determine the risk of a miscarriage.

 If an embryo is larger than 5 millimetres and has no heartbeat, it may indicate a miscarriage.
 Also, if a gestational sac which is larger than 8 millimetres has no yolk sac or a gestational sac which is larger than 16 millimetres has no embryo is could indicate a miscarriage.

-While no heartbeat in the follow-up ultrasound after a week may increase the likelihood of a miscarriage, there is still hope.
-If at the 7-week ultrasound no heartbeat is found it may still be possible that it is early in your pregnancy.
-This is possible if you have irregular periods.
-Even though it is seven weeks from your menstrual cycle, you may be at four weeks during your first ultrasound and five weeks at the subsequent one in case of irregular periods.
+While no heartbeat in follow-up ultrasound scans may signal a miscarriage, there is still hope.
+If there’s no heartbeat at the 7th week ultrasound, it may still be too early.
+Assuming seven weeks have passed after your menstrual cycle, you may still be at four weeks during your first ultrasound and five weeks at the subsequent one in case of irregular periods.

-If your date is accurate and there is no heartbeat at 8 weeks, then there is a chance that you might have miscarried.
-However, there are specific instances where ultrasounds of pregnant women have found no heartbeat at 8 weeks but healthy babies were born.
+If your conception date is accurate and there is no heartbeat at 8 weeks, then you might have lost your baby.
+However, there are also instances of healthy babies who didn’t have a heartbeat at 8 weeks.

-There are several reasons why you may not have heard your baby’s heartbeat at 6 weeks.
-However, you couldn’t have any anything about abnormalities of chromosomes and genes.
-But, you can take the following steps to ensure that you do your bit to keep your baby’s heart healthy.
+There are several reasons why you may not hear your baby’s heartbeat at 6 weeks.
+Although there’s little you can do about it, you can take the following steps to ensure your foetus’ heart is healthy.

-- Quit smoking.
-2 percent of the heart defects in babies are caused due to smoking in the first trimester.
+- Quit smoking if you do.
+Did you know that 2 percent of heart defects in babies are caused due to smoking in the first trimester?

-- Keep your blood sugar level under control; especially if you have gestational diabetes.
+- Keep your blood sugar levels under control, especially if you have gestational diabetes.